Bitch (magazine)

 Bitch was an independent, quarterly alternative magazine published in Portland, Oregon.
-Its tagline described it as a "feminist response to pop culture", and it was described in 2008 by Columbia Journalism Review as "a respected journal of cultural discourse".
+Its tagline described it as a "feminist response to pop culture", and it was described in 2008 by the Columbia Journalism Review as "a respected journal of cultural discourse".
 As a feminist publication, it took an intersectional approach.

 Bitch was published by the nonprofit feminist media organization Bitch Media.
 The magazine included analysis of current political events, social, and cultural trends, television shows, movies, books, music, advertising, and artwork.
 Its print magazine had about 80,000 readers.
 The magazine's publisher, Kate Lesniak, estimated that it had an online readership of 4.5 million.
 On April 12, 2022, it was announced that Bitch Media would cease operations in June 2022.

 History

 Founding

 The first issue of Bitch was a ten-page feature, Bitch: Feminist Response to Pop Culture, which started as a zine distributed out of the back of a station wagon in 1996, published in January 1996 in Oakland, California.
 The founding editors, Lisa Jervis and Andi Zeisler, along with founding art director Benjamin Shaykin, wanted to create a public forum in which to air thoughts and theories on women, gender, and feminist issues, interpreted through the lens of the media and popular culture.
-In a 2008 interview Zeisler stated that the zine published content of interest to the editors and which wasn't available elsewhere.
+In a 2008 interview, Zeisler stated that the zine published content of interest to the editors and which wasn't available elsewhere.
 Prior to founding the magazine, Jervis and Zeisler had worked as interns at Sassy, another feminist magazine.

 Later speaking about the decision to name the magazine "Bitch", Zeisler stated that it was inspired by reclamation of the word 'queer' by the LGBT community.
 The editors viewed the word 'bitch' as associated with a derogatory description of outspoken women so thought it best to claim the word in advance."
 Other reasons for the name included its capability to intrigue people, and the word's use as both a verb and a noun.
 Zeisler stated that: "Having the word 'feminist' in the magazine subtitle has been far more controversial than having the word 'bitch' in the title... the word 'bitch', for better or worse, has become part of our cultural lexicon.
 Yet 'feminist' is still one of those words that people find very hard to understand."